oasis-tcs/virtio-spec/README.md

 <div>
 <h3>Description</h3>

-<p>This repository includes the authoritative source of the VIRTIO (Virtual I/O) Specification document.
+<p>This repository includes the <a href="https://github.com/oasis-tcs/virtio-spec/releases">authoritative source</a> of the VIRTIO (Virtual I/O) Specification document.
 VIRTIO document describes the specifications of the "virtio" family of devices.
 These devices are found in virtual environments, yet by design they look like physical devices to the guest within the virtual machine &mdash; and this document treats them as such.
 This similarity allows the guest to use standard drivers and discovery mechanisms. </p>

 <p>The purpose of virtio and this specification is that virtual environments and guests should have a straightforward, efficient, standard and extensible mechanism for virtual devices, rather than boutique per-environment or per-OS mechanisms.</p>
 </div>